-The mum in the couple said, smiling, "We each had a child from a previous marriage when we met, so we've combined our sets.
+The mum in the couple said, smiling, "When we met, we each already had a child, so we've combined our sets.
 My set was quite large and that's why the mummy carp is bigger than the daddy carp.
 No offence!"

 There was more happy laughter.
-"Now we have a new baby sister, so we made the baby fish, too!" explained the girl as she pointed at the smallest carp, which attracted much admiration.
+"Now we have a new baby sister, so we made a baby fish, too!" explained the girl as she pointed at the smallest carp, which attracted much admiration.